wazuh/wazuh-documentation/source/getting-started/use_cases/intrusion_detection.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-   :description: Intrusion detection is sometimes also called anomaly detection and refers to finding unexpected patterns that differ from the expected behavior of a system.
+   :description: Wazuh intrusion detection, also called anomaly detection, refers to finding unexpected patterns that differ from the expected behavior of a system.

 .. _intrusion_detection: